Book A Call With Wendy

 So why am I no longer accepting long-term coaching clients who want my help diversifying their practices?

 Firstly, Coaching is not Teaching: When it comes to diversifying your practice, there’s a lot of learning involved and, it may sound obvious to say it out loud but coaching is not teaching.
-If you want to be profitable and to help your clients, you need to learn how to develop and test products through an iterative process known as Design Thinking.
+If we want to be profitable and to help our clients, we need to develop and test products through an iterative process known as Life-centred Design Thinking.

-I wrote several masterclasses on design thinking for psychologists that are included in The Psychology Practice Accelerator programme.
-Many psychologists we work with are experts in their respective fields but they are mostly not also specialists in developing products for corporates.
+I wrote several masterclasses on life centred design thinking for psychologists that are included in The Psychology Practice Accelerator programme.
+Many psychologists we work with are experts in their respective fields but they need support turning their skills and experience towards developing new products and services in their own practices.
 So, there’s some up-skilling to do.
 It’s all good – but the best way to up-skill is not through coaching.

-Like It or Not, You Need a Strategy: Strategy means that you understand how these potential products and services fit with your company and where you want the company to grow in the long term.
+Like It or Not, We Need Strategy: Strategy means that we understand how these potential products and services fit with our company and where we want the company to grow in the long term.
 We all know how our psychologist training includes very little on how to run a business.
 Even in businesses, leaders can struggle with developing strategies.

-Diversifying your practice means creating a new function and cost centre in your business – product research and development.
+Diversifying our practices means creating a new function and cost centre in our business – product research and development.
 In big businesses, there would be discussions about how such a cost was going to propel the company towards its goals and then the required resources would be outlined, budget would be allocated, and people would be recruited into the new part of the company.

-In your psychology practice, YOU are the one who’s going to make those decisions AND you are the one who is going to be doing all the work and you’re going to be spending, probably, your own money.
-When you are working in your new role as 'Head of Product Research and Development' (and looking forward to your incoming role as Head of Marketing for New Products) you need to be confident that this investment is, indeed, propelling your practice in the right direction.
+When we are working in our new role as 'Head of Product Research and Development' (and looking forward to your incoming role as Head of Marketing for New Products) we need to be confident that this investment is, indeed, propelling our practice in the right direction.

-Strategy helps you have that confidence but it’s often an area where psychologists struggle alone.
+Strategy helps us to have that confidence but it’s often an area where psychologists struggle alone.
 Your confidence around defining your strategy also emerges over time as you see what works for other psychologists in different sectors.
+We learn vicariously.

 Same for Landon Ray, same for us.